Elos Medical IPL technology

 The IPL arm of Elos targets melanin and oxyhaemoglobin to produce the effect of improving pigment and broken capillaries in the face, neck and hands.
 This is augmented by the bipolar radiofrequency arm of Elos which targets the deeper dermis to further stimulate collagen and assist with the treatment of rosacea and pigment change.

-Elos IPL is also a significant advance for permanent hair reduction.
-At Palm Clinic we have two laser systems for permanent hair reduction – Coolglide (1064nm NDYAg laser), and Elos IPL.
+Elos IPL is also a significant advance for effective long term hair reduction.
+At Palm Clinic we have two laser systems for effective long term hair reduction – Coolglide (1064nm NDYAg laser), and Elos IPL.
 We are therefore able to treat all skin types and dark hair colours.

 Elos IPL Hair Removal